mkcjeb/mkcjbantugon.github.io/_posts/2024-03-10-Air-France-Marketing.md

 wordcloud2(word_freq, size = .22, minRotation = -pi/6, maxRotation = -pi/6)
 ```
 <img src="{{ site.url }}{{ site.baseurl }}/images/air_france_word_cloud.png" alt=""><br>

-Analysis on Word Cloud
+<b>Analysis on Word Cloud</b><br>
 The plot indicates that the most frequent keyword is "internationalairfare," suggesting a focus on international flights rather than domestic travel specifically in terms of airfare.
 The next frequent terms are parisairfare, parisairfares and parisflight.
 This suggests a strong preference for travel to Paris among users.
-While Paris is the primary focus, keywords like europeairfare, franceairfare, romeflight, and veniceflight suggest an interest in other European cities as well.
+While Paris is the primary focus, keywords like europeairfare, franceairfare, romeflight, and veniceflight suggest an interest in other European cities as well.<br>

 The keywords airfrance, airfrancecom, and airfranceairline show that users refer to specifically search for information about Air France's services directly on their website.
 Other keywords such as cheapinternationalairfare, parischeapflight, and cheapinternationalticket suggest that customers are looking for an affordable travel options.